Seeing & Looking

 After a visit yesterday in Saint Augustine with my father, a memory of my grandfather surfaced and I searched online for "Calder sculptures in downtown Chicago."
 A photograph of "Flamingo" came up online (above).
 Installed in 1974 in the rectangular plaza in the Loop, Flamingo is 53 feet high and made of constructed steel.
 I've not been back to Chicago since the 80's, and my grandfather has away, but over the decades the form and "Calder Red" of Flamingo stayed with me, even as I forgot it's title and avian reference.

-What came to mind immediately, seeing the picture of Calder's Flamingo was a flamingo photograph I'd taken in Florida in 2006.
+What came to mind, seeing the picture of Calder's Flamingo, was the photograph of a flamingo I made in 2006.
 My heart beat faster.
-A voice inside my head said "Whoa" as I saw the similarity between the two flamingos.
-This voice convinced me of the lasting symbolic power of art in the way it can bring back memories, over decades of the flock that worked hard to feather our nest, taught us to fly, and sent us out into the world to see.
+A voice inside my head went silent, seeing the serendipitous similarity between the two flamingos.
+This voice convinced me of the lasting symbolic power of art in the way it can bring back memories over decades.
+It was a loving memory of a flock that feathered our nest as kids, taught us to fly, and sent us out into the world to wonder and learn.

 Photos and Writings by Jim Austin Jimages